 Postcode areas brief history

 We have covered the evolution of our products previously.
 In summary, localities and other places were collected into groups according to their postcodes and geometric containing area geographies constructed around them, further refined to street level where appropriate in urban and built-up areas.
 From this base revisions have routinely been implemented as new suburbs are built, postcode boundaries adjusted to accommodate them, changes from one postcode to another, the creation of entirely new postcodes and even some older communities abandoned and eventually the postcodes which once served them.
 Access to the national address file data finally allows us to take our postcode area products to the ultimate level of accuracy but still maintain an enormous performance advantage over any other digital representation.

 This simplified graphic summarises that evolution..

-We took advantage of the “quiet time” during 2020 – sadly extending deep into 2021 and possibly beyond – to develop techniques to turn the rather cryptic national address file raw data into useful geography and thus open paths for the development of routines to refine our postcode area data, where necessary, to encapsulate every single legitimate address within the boundary of it’s containing postcode area.
+We took advantage of the “quiet time” during 2020/21 – mercifully now at an end – to develop techniques to turn the rather cryptic national address file raw data into useful geography and thus open paths for the development of routines to refine our postcode area data, where necessary, to encapsulate every single legitimate address within the boundary of it’s containing postcode area.
 While that might sound simple enough, as is so often the case, “easier said than done”!

 Currency and maintenance program.

 Like all datasets, the national address file is updated periodically as new buildings are constructed and older ones redeveloped.
 We will incorporate changes into our postcode area products to reflect these changes.
-We expect this to be an annual update, at least initially.
-The first update round, based on the February 2022 data release, was completed in March 2022.
+We expect this to be an annual update initially, moving to routine biannual updates.